 Business Investor Visa

-If you plan on starting a business in Panama to obtain permanent residency, there is a $160,000 minimum investment per applicant in any legitimate new business or a new setup corporation.
+If you plan to start a business in Panama to obtain permanent residency, there is a $160,000 minimum investment per applicant in a legitimate new business or a new corporation.

-As the applicant, you will have to prove that this is your own capital and that you will start an actual business.
-To process this type of business visa, you will also have to get a business license, register with the Panama Social Security (Caja de Seguro Social or CSS).
-Hire at least 5 Panamanian employees paying their social security benefits and at least pay the minimum wage.
+As the applicant, you must prove that this is your own capital and that you will start a legitimate business.
+To process this type of business visa, you will also need to obtain a business license and register with the Panama Social Security (Caja de Seguro Social, or CSS).
+Hire at least 5 Panamanian employees, paying their social security benefits, and at least pay the minimum wage.

 Remember that there are “protected” professions exclusive to Panamanians only, such as: Lawyers, Doctors, Accountants, and Retail Sales, among others.
 The best way to learn the specifics of this and any other type of residency visa, you should contact an immigration attorney.